wpsocio/wptelegram-login/README.md

 ## Features:

-- Safe, secure and easy login method
+- Safe, secure, and easy login method
 - Relies upon SHA-256 hashed data strings
 - User data is trustworthy – verified by Telegram
-- Users can remotely logout of the websites
 - Can be used to prevent spam registrations
 - Easy to install and set up for the admin
 - Can be used to let new users sign up
 - Existing users can connect their Telegram account
 - Users can be given any desired role on the website
-- Login button can be displayed anywhere
+- The login button can be displayed anywhere
 - Can be extended with custom code

 ## Widget Info

 Goto **Appearance** > **Widgets** and click/drag **WP Telegram Login** and place it where you want it to be.

-Alternately, you can use the below shortcode.
+Alternatively, you can use the below shortcode.

 Inside page or post content: